Education: Sociological

-Sociological factors center not on the psychological attributes of learners but on their environment and societal position.
-These factors encompass socioeconomic status, ethnicity, cultural background, and gender, drawing significant interest from researchers due to their association with inequality and discrimination.
-Consequently, they play a pivotal role in policy-making endeavors aimed at mitigating their impact.
+Sociological factors focus not on psychological attributes of learners but on their environment and position in society.
+They include socioeconomic status, ethnicity, cultural background, and gender.
+They are of interest to researchers since they are associated with inequality and discrimination.
+For this reason, they play a key role in policy-making in attempts to mitigate their effects.

-Socioeconomic status is influenced by factors beyond just income, including financial security, social status, social class, and various attributes related to quality of life.
-Low socioeconomic status impacts educational success in several ways.
-It correlates with slower cognitive development in language and memory, as well as higher dropout rates.
-Families with limited financial means may struggle to meet their children's basic nutritional needs, hindering their development.
-Additionally, they may lack resources to invest in educational materials such as stimulating toys, books, and computers.
-Financial constraints may also prevent attendance at prestigious schools, leading to enrollment in institutions located in economically disadvantaged areas.
-Such schools often face challenges such as teacher shortages and inadequate educational materials and facilities like libraries, resulting in lower teaching standards.
-Moreover, parents may be unable to afford private lessons for children falling behind academically.
-In some cases, students from economically disadvantaged backgrounds are compelled to drop out of school to contribute to family income.
-Limited access to information about higher education and challenges in securing and repaying student loans further exacerbate the situation.
-Low socioeconomic status is also associated with poorer physical and mental health, contributing to a cycle of social inequality that persists across generations.
+Socioeconomic status depends on income but includes other factors, such as financial security, social status, social class, and quality of life attributes.
+Low socioeconomic status affects educational success in various ways.
+It is linked to slower cognitive developments in language and memory and higher dropout rates.
+Poor families may not have enough money to meet basic the nutritional needs of their children, causing poor development.
+They may also lack the means to invest in educational resources like stimulating toys, books, and computers.
+Additionally, they may be unable to afford tuition at prestigious schools and are more likely to attend schools in poorer areas.
+Such schools tend to offer lower standards of teaching because of teacher shortages or because they lack educational materials and facilities, like libraries.
+Poor parents may also be unable to afford private lessons if their children fall behind.
+In some cases, students from an economically disadvantaged background are forced to dropout from school to provide income to their families.
+They also have less access to information on higher education and may face additional difficulties in securing and repaying student loans.
+Low socioeconomic status also has many indirect negative effects by being linked to lower physical and mental health.
+Due to these factors, social inequalities on the level of the parents are often reproduced in the children.